douglasbarnes/CyberThreat2019.Binary2/README.md

          ff ff
 00101c80 eb 16           JMP        LAB_00101c98
 ```
 Now that we are in the next function, we can see EDI being moved to [RBP-0x4].
-If we look back at the previous function above, we can see that the result of the first time() function(the output we overwrote to 0x5d4412d5) makes its way to EDI.
+If we look back at the previous function above, we can see that the result of the first time() function(the output of which we overwrote) makes its way to EDI.
 Now it should be pretty clear what the function is doing, its making sure that the time has changed since last time it checked.
-This is catching people out who maybe tried using their own library to handle time.
+This is catching people out who maybe tried using their own library to handle time(This would still be reasonably easy to handle).
 Now we get
 ```
 377, 610, 987, 1597, 2584, 4181
 ```
 Most likely important later.(spoiler it wasnt)
 And another loop function.
 You can safely break at image base + 0xba5
-(You will notice the dev noobs up here and writes the flag 1000 times to the stack, we'll carry on anyway)
+(You will notice the dev noobs himself here and writes the flag 1000 times to the stack, we'll carry on anyway)
-The next call is to socket.
+The next call is to socket().
 Looking at the man page for socket,
 ```
 int socket(int domain, int type, int protocol);
 ```
 Here I made a mistake and completely ignored the inputs to this.
 Numerical values for enums in C are usually really hard to find, and they can be platform specific.
 The connection in this case is actually UDP, so bear that in mind.
-In the future, I will stick to checking both TCP and UDP.
+In the future, I will stick to checking both TCP and UDP when looking for outputs.

 Also notice
 ```